 After the initial charge, the cells were top balanced with a reasonably advanced balancer.
 All pairs were balanced to 3.688V exactly.
-Had I chosen any other cells than Winston or CALB I would most likely have chosen to bottom balance them instead of top balancing them.
+Had I chosen any other cells than Winston or CALB I would most likely have chosen to bottom balance instead of top balance.

 Glad that Jimmy could live with my battery in his hallway during the 160 hours initial charge and then some more time until I could pick them up.

 The cells are all Winston Thundersky 160AHA LiFeYPO4 (3.2V/160Ah WIDE) cells.
 The main issue when finding the right cells was hight.
-I could only fit cells with a hight of 260mm after the with installed cables.
+I could only fit cells with a hight of 260mm including all the cables and connectors.

 By first connecting two cells in a parallel pair and then connecting the four pairs in serial, each pair will always be balanced.
 In theory, this means that you run the same risk of having an imbalance with eight cells as you do when having four cells.